Legal Professionals Standing By 24/7

 Construction Worker Injuries

 The Occupational Safety and Health Administration, under the Department of Labor, has a set of safety standards every employer must follow.
-If the negligence of your site manager, subcontractor, or another party relating to your construction site, somehow caused your injury, you may have a case against them.
+If the negligence of your site manager, subcontractor, or another party relating to your construction site, somehow caused your injury, you may have a claim against them.

 Common construction site injuries include: